laymonage/slides-student-maintainer/slides.md

 "The web framework for perfectionists with deadlines."

-Which, as far as I know, looking at the web archive, it's been there since the start in July 2005.
+I don't know who came up with it, but it's catchy.
+I looked at the web archive and it's been there since the first snapshot in July 2005.
+I hope Frank is going to tell us about this in his talk on Wednesday.

-But to me, Django is the web framework
+Anyway, but to me, Django is the web framework

 !!!